-Johannes 16th(died) 29th(buried) Parents: farmer Johan Svensson and wife Anna Johansdotter in Högaskog in Marbäck Johansson from Kapela Parish.
+Johannes 16th (died) 29th (buried) Parents: farmer Johan Svensson and

+Johanssonwife Anna Johansdotter in Högaskog in Marbäckfrom KapelaParish.
 Born 1-26-1777.
-Married first in 1800 Rävelsgård to maiden Maria Håkansdotter.
+Married first in 1800Rävelsgårdto maiden Maria Håkansdotter.
 They had 6 children, the 16th in the evening he went outside and fell down a cliff and was killed.
 (Cause of death) Accident.
-(Age) 80 years, 9 months, 23 days
+(Age,

 2 sons and 1 daughter surviving.
 In 1819 he was widowed.
 In 1820 he was married a second time to Catharina Johansdotter.
 With her he had 1 son, 1 daughter.
 The daughter survives.
 In 1839 he was widowed for 8 years.
 The third time he married maiden Catharina Jonsdotter.

 With her he had 3 daughters, of which 2 are surviving.
 On Monday